IraSharenow100/el-cerrito-fire-report/README.md

 ## Summary

 Key findings include:
-- Station 51 handles 4× more incidents than Stations 52 or 55
+- Station 51 handles about 4× more work than Stations 52 or 55
 - EMS (code 321) incidents dominate the call volume
 - Regional differences in response time are statistically significant
 - No meaningful seasonal patterns in incident counts were found